An employment agreement is a legal contract between employer and employee that covers the terms and conditions of employment.

-It is best for the employment agreement to describe, generally, the title, duties and responsibilities of the employee.
+It is best for the employment agreement to describe, generally, the title, duties, and responsibilities of the employee.
 That way both employer and employee share expectations and are on the same page.

 Very often the job position being sought implies the duties involved.
 For example, if a political party is hiring for a voter registration drive, the job is self-evident: register voters.
 If a restaurant is hiring a waitress, again, the job sought clearly identifies what the employment will entail.

-An employment agreement need not spell out the precise particulars of the tasks to be undertaken in the job, or be all-inclusive of what’s to be done.
-The specifics, procedures and routine can all properly be left to on-the-job training, including verbal or written instructions and training manuals.
+An employment agreement need not spell out the precise particulars of the tasks to be undertaken in the job or be all-inclusive of what’s to be done.
+The specifics, procedures, and routine can all properly be left to on-the-job training, including verbal or written instructions and training manuals.

 Many jobs start with one set of tasks and grow into another.
 Sometimes the employer just needs help, another hand, or doesn’t know what he/she needs until things get going.
 In most cases, this is perfectly fine.
-Playing it as you is an acceptable practice.
+Playing it as you are an acceptable practice.

 Regardless of the position filled, an employee can be asked to do anything that is lawful.
 His/her duties can be narrowed, expanded, and changed in any fashion that is not contrary to law, licensing requirements, or an express contractual commitment.